mindspore-ai/docs/tutorials/experts/source_en/parallel/pynative_shard_function_parallel.md

 ### function Uses Shard Function

-- function can using ops.shard for shard function.
+- function can using `mindspore.shard` for shard function.
 Taking the matmul+bias_add+relu function as an example, the use is as follows:

     ```python
     import numpy as np